sonalikatara/news-app/README.md

 # Runing the Project

-In the project directory, you can run:
+In the project directory, you can install the dependencies by running

+### `yarn install`

+you can run the app by running:

 ### `yarn start`